-Mark Ciavarella maintained a successful career as the President Judge of Luzerne County Court of Common Pleas before he soiled his hands in the ‘Kids For Cash Scandal’ that would lead to his being prosecuted, and sentenced to 28 years in prison.
+Mark Ciavarella maintained a successful career as the President Judge of Luzerne County Court of Common Pleas before he soiled his hands in the ‘Kids For Cash Scandal’.
+This scandal would later lead to his being prosecuted, and sentenced to 28 years in prison.

-The Kids For Cash scandal involves Mark Ciavarella and Michael Conahan who were accused and sentenced to prison for receiving money in exchange of having thousands of juveniles sent to private juvenile centres for longer times for even diminutive crimes.
+The Kids For Cash scandal involves Mark Ciavarella and Michael Conahan.
+They were accused and sentenced to prison for receiving money in exchange for having thousands of juveniles sent to private juvenile centers.
+These kids were meant to spend longer times for even diminutive crimes.

 Here Are 10 Less Known Facts About Mark Ciavarella